 Logs should not be too large – 5 inches wide (125mm) will give the best result.
 Using large logs to make the fire last longer will usually result in a lower burning temperature, more wasted fuel and more pollution.

-If you are buying for immediate use then look out for the ‘Ready to Burn’ logo for reassurance that the logs you are purchasing are dry enough to be ready to burn.
+If you are buying for immediate use then look out for the ‘Ready to Burn’ logo or buy from a trusted local source for reassurance that the logs are dry enough to burn.

 Open fires burn fuel at a much lower temperature than a well operated stove.
 If burning wood, open fire users will get the best results from using dry logs which are not too large and burning them on a properly fitted open fire (not just a recess in the wall).